Asli—original, indigenous, native.

 ASLI FOOD PROJECT ft.
-Indonesia has three main objectives—(1) To compile data on indigenous Indonesian plants across the archipelago, (2) to create a culinary resource of select plants from the research for the food community, and (3) to foster appreciation of home-grown ingredients among Indonesians.
+Indonesia has three main objectives—(1) To discover traditional plants and produce used in Indonesian cuisine across the archipelago, (2) to create a resource of these plants and their uses, and (3) to foster appreciation of these ingredients and the cultures using them.

 (3) ASLI FOOD PROJECT ft.
-Indonesia believes Indonesians’ apathy towards its native produce is to the detriment of cultural and environmental preservation.
-We believe compelling storytelling can alter that lack of awareness.
-The project will use multiple platforms—writing, photography and video—to share the behind-the-scene and self-reflective moments of the research, travel, village interaction, and food discovered in hopes of drawing Indonesians into a greater sense of pride out of what comes from their own country and to protect its bounty.
+Indonesia believes indifference towards Indonesia’s traditional produce is to the detriment of cultural preservation, and that compelling storytelling can improve this.
+This project will use writing, photography and videography to share behind-the-scene and reflective moments of the research, travel, and people discovered in hopes of drawing Indonesians into understanding the value behind this country’s cultural wealth and to protect it.

 ASLI FOOD PROJECT ft.
 Indonesia needs you to make this project successful!
 Follow us and share our adventure with others as we travel across the archipelago in the name of cuisine and culture.

 Crystal Chiu, a native Texan, began her culinary career in the United States, starting from Chicago (French Pastry School, Blackbird) to New York City (Restaurant Daniel).
 After a few years time, in order to expand her kitchen experience, Crystal began a year-long journey staging at numerous restaurants and establishments throughout the Asia Pacific (Narisawa, Brae) and documented the experience on her blog, www.chewyfoodlife.com.